darinz/DL/11_Optimization/01_mixed_precision_training.md

 - **FP16**: 2 bytes per parameter
 - **Memory Savings**: Approximately 50% reduction in memory usage

+> **Explanation:**
+> Using FP16 halves the memory needed for model parameters, activations, and gradients, allowing you to train larger models or use bigger batches.

 ### Speed Benefits
 - **Tensor Cores**: NVIDIA GPUs (Volta, Turing, Ampere) have specialized hardware for FP16 operations
 - **Bandwidth**: Reduced memory bandwidth requirements
 - **Throughput**: 2-3x faster training on compatible hardware

+> **Explanation:**
+> FP16 operations are much faster on supported GPUs, and less data needs to be moved around, speeding up training.

 > **Geometric Intuition:** Imagine carrying water in buckets (FP32) vs. cups (FP16).
 You can carry more cups at once, but each holds less water.
 Mixed precision lets you use both, optimizing for speed and capacity.